Skip to main content

 And so begins the discussion on how to refresh customer perceptions around this brand.
 Often, there’s no need for a complete change.
 If your brand has a good strategy it may just need a stylistic update.
 Think of the meaningful and subtle tweaks made to multinationals such as Mastercard, Citi or Lufthansa.
 Clutter was reduced, colour palettes modernised and messaging made more compelling.

 In younger brands, the focus is more about enriching the brand perceptions rather than changing them.
 For example, when we first helped our clients Pat and Stick launch, we created a single set of graphics to accompany the wordmark and logo.
-Over the years, we’ve added a rich palette, graphics, fonts, voice and photography style.
+For the more recent Pat and Stick’s brand refresh, we added a rich palette, graphics, fonts, voice and photography style.
 For NorthConnex, we again introduced brand elements that add depth and relevance to their government-made wordmark.

 Sometimes, though, a brand didn’t stand the test of time.
 Gumtree’s original brand projected poor customer experience at every turn, from its unappealing fonts to the actual dodgy website security.
 The old AGL brand just screamed 1960s, from its corporate voice to the clear reliance on fossil fuels.